-The Family Studies option provides students with a strong background in individual and family development,and interactions.
+The Family Studies option provides students with an extensive background in individual and family development and family interactions.
 The focus is on reciprocal relationships between individuals, families, communities and the larger society.
 Graduates are ready to work in professions that enhance the lives of individuals and their families.

 Students are encouraged to network through professional organizations such as:

 - The American Association of Family and Consumer Sciences (AAFCS)

 - The National Association for the Education of Young Children (NAEYC)

 - The National Council on Family Relations (NCFR)

 - Society for Research in Child Development (SRCD)

 Childcare and Administration Pattern A: